 Step 3: Apply the lid and shake the container vigorously until the powdered ingredients appear to be dissolving.
 Give yourself a little workout here and shake it well so it looks incorporated and milky like this.

-Step 4: Fill the container with hot water to within about an inch of the top, more or less depending on the shape of your container.
+Step 4: Fill the container with cold water to within about an inch of the top, more or less depending on the shape of your container.
 You want to leave enough room for the Dawn which is coming up.

 Keep going …